RobertoFreireFerrazPassos/dotNet-OOP/README.md

   public string Property1 { get; set; }

   // It is possible to create property like below.
-  // But, it will not acessable by the class which implements this interface. public string Property2 {
+  // But, it will not be acessable by the class which implements this interface. public string Property2 {
       get
       {